Do Arrests Show Up On Background Checks? (6 Steps to Check Now)

 Expunging a felony or another type of crime can influence whether something will show up on a person’s background check.
 Since felonies are on the record for at least seven years after the crime, there are minimal ways in which criminal vacations can be removed or expunged from a permanent record.

 The only exception for notifying an employer or a person of a conviction on the background check is if the records were expunged or sealed at the time of the background check being conducted.
 If the records are sealed or expunged, the records should not appear.
-If an individual is wondering ‘do arrests show up on background checks,’ expunged records will not be taken into consideration.
+If an individual is wondering ‘Do arrests show up on background checks,’ expunged records will not be taken into consideration.

 However, individuals must keep in mind that certain crimes cannot be expunged from a permanent record, no matter how long the time frame is after the arrest or the person conducting the background check.
 The more severe cases of felonies that will always be present on a person’s background check include the following: